 In the tutorials, you work closely with one of the members of our staff and a small group of students on a topic, method or field that interests you.
 Some tutorials are offered in the study guide, but you may also create your own.
 In the tutorial space, you also take seminars at one of the national research schools, where you’ll meet Research Master's students, PhDs and researchers from other universities.

 You can also opt to do an internship.
 This may include taking part in ongoing research at the faculty or a research-oriented internship at a cultural or literary institution like a museum or publishing house.

-During the second semester of your second year you will write your Master's Thesis under the supervision of one of the staff members.
+The Master's thesis reports on research carried out under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be mutually agreed upon by the student and the academic adviser.
 In addition to your thesis, you also complete a research project related to the topic of your thesis.

 Detailed course information